itashwani1/itashwani1/README.md

 This GitHub is my digital notebook — where I share what I learn, what I build, and how I grow.

-- 🌱 I’m currently learning: Python, C, HTML, CSS, Assembly Language
+- 🌱 I’m currently learning: Java with DSA, full stack development & Assembly Language
 - 💻 Interests: Web Development, System Programming, Environmental Science
 - 🎯 Goal: Cracking internships and becoming a full-stack developer